 All rights reserved.
-OMNIHIPTM, OMNI InterfaceTM Acetabular System, OMNI ModTM and OMNI K1TM are trademarks of OMNIlife science.
-Inc.
+OMNIHIPTM, OMNI ModTM, OMNI InterfaceTM Acetabular System, OMNI K1TM, OMNI ARCTM, OMNI AnserisTM and OMNI K2TMare trademarks of OMNIlife science, Inc.

 U.S. Patents 6,702,854 and 7,044,975, other patents pending.

-Additional information about the OMNI Hip System may be obtained from OMNIIife science, Inc.
+BIOLOX® is a registered trademark of CeramTec AG.
+CeraSurf®-p is a registered trademark of CoorStek, Inc. Additional information about the OMNI Hip System may be obtained from OMNIIife science, Inc.